DoryAzar/e28/p3/README.md

 + An "edit" state is used in order to track if a form is in editing or creation modes.
 Broadposter uses one form for both creation and editing, thus the need to identify in which mode a form is throughout the life of the session.

+## Validations

+2 types of validations have been used:
++ Client validations: Vuelidate has been used for client side validation on the inputs that are handled by a `v-model`.
+File inputs have been ommitted from the client side validation

++ Server validations: All inputs are also validated on the server side.
+Server validations return the status along with the appropriate messages that need to be displayed.
+The Client makes sure to handle how to display error messages

 ## Pages summary
 + Posters Page: page displaying all the posters